Entanglement in BF theory II: Edge-modes: Entanglement from the replica path integral

 As an example, consider four-dimensional BF theory and take \(p=1\) or \(p=2\).
 The two cases are interchangeable, as they are mapped to each other by interchanging the roles of the \(A\) and \(B\) fields in the original action \Cref{eq:BFact}.
 Generally, it holds that $\cI^{(0)}_1 = \frac{1}{6}\upchi(\pd\aent)$ \cite{10.4310/jdg/1214427880}.
 Taking the entangling surface to be a torus, \(\pd R=\T^2\), for \(p=1\) we have $\cI^{(0)}_1 = 0$.
+This is precisely the scenario for the first subtraction scheme\footnote{The second subtraction scheme of \cite{Grover:2011fa} involves taking $\aent$ to be a solid cylinder which also results in $\upchi(\pd\aent)=0$.
+They also propose an invalid subtraction scheme with $\aent$ topologically equivalent to a three-ball; it is easy to see from our result how this will result in a remaining log contribution.} proposed in \cite{Grover:2011fa}.
 One can explicitly show that the same holds for \(p=2\), as expected, by analyzing the spectrum of the transverse Laplacian acting on one-forms.
-Therefore, the topological entanglement entropy for the four-dimensional case with an entangling surface with the topology of a torus is given by
+Therefore, the topological entanglement entropy for the four-dimensional case can be uniquely specified as

 Note that in four dimensions the subleading part of the entropy is always topological (although possibly not universal), since \(\cI^{(p-1)}_{\frac{d-2}{2}}\) is given by the Euler characteristic.
 In contrast, in higher dimensions, this is not the case.
 In six dimensions, for example,